 What does NAG Provide?

-Although conceptually simple, AD (and ajoint/ AAD in particular) is demanding to apply to a non-trivial code.
-When AD is used in production, high-performance, robust and flexible tools are essential to get the code running quickly and to keep it maintainable.
-In addition it is clear that external library dependencies break AD, since AD operates at source code level.
+Adjoint AD is demanding to apply to non-trivial codes.
+The biggest (but by no means only) problem is memory use.
+Any production AD tool must allow this to be controlled effectively.
+In addition, since AD operates at source code level, 3rd party library dependencies can pose problems since the underlying source is not available to the tool.
 A production AD tool must have a way to handle these dependencies, ideally by being applied to the underlying (3rd party) source to create a full AD solution.

-- The flexibility is crucial since it allows the memory use of adjoint codes to be constrained almost arbitrarily
+- dco/c++ allows the memory use of adjoint codes to be constrained almost arbitrarily

 NAG provides AD versions of mathematical and statistical algorithms such as those found in the NAG Library.
-NAG delivers AD solvers that may be used with NAG's AD tool as well as Adjoint Solvers that will work with 3rd party AD solvers and handwritten adjoint codes.
+NAG delivers AD routines that may be used with NAG's own AD tools as well as 3rd party AD tools or handwritten adjoint codes.

 NAG in partnership with RWTH Aachen University provides consulting services, training, software and support to develop AD solutions for clients.
 NAG has delivered AD training to several large financial institutions to give them a solid grounding in the mathematical, computer science and computational aspects of AD, common pitfalls and techniques for working around them, as well as various tricks and optimizations.
 NAG has also helped to embed AD tools into large Tier 1 quantitative finance libraries and has helped overcome particular memory constraints in large adjoint codes.